jamin10/rocket-launch-website/README.md

 A Dockerfile has been included to run the webapp in a container.
 Use the following commands while inside the root directory:

-1. `docker build -t rocket-launch-website`
+1. `docker build -t rocket-launch-website .`
 2. `docker run -p 5000:5000 -d rocket-launch-website`

 Go to 'localhost:5000' in web browser.